Skip to content

 Zirconia Alumina is coated & resin-bonded abrasive grains.

 Ceramic grain structures are similar to zirconia.
-They are tough resin-coated grain.
+They are tough resin-coated grains.

 Zirconia alumina is high heat and pressure-resistant.